diskoverdata/diskover-docs/source_files/user_roles_and_auth.md

 **OAUTH2_API_URL_BASE** - your Azure oauth2 API URL for getting user/group info, example `https://diskover.domain.com/api/v1/`

-**OAUTH2_API_TOKEN** - your Azure oauth2 API Token

-At least two Okta Oauth2 groups should be established for Diskover and set in web config:
+At least two Azure Oauth2 groups should be established for Diskover and set in web config:
 1. Admin group added to **OAUTH2_ADMIN_GROUPS**
 2. Task panel group added to **OAUTH2_TASK_PANEL_GROUPS**

->_Note:_ at login, the Okta oauth2 user will be checked if they are in one of these above Okta oauth2 groups.
+>_Note:_ at login, the Azure oauth2 user will be checked if they are in one of these above Azure oauth2 groups.

 ___
 ### Restricting Visibility and Access